PierreMishra/weather-data-project/README.md

 NOTE: Using `python` or `python3` in Window's command prompt would depend on your python system installation.

 * #### Activate virtual environment

+Based on your OS and python version installed, use one of the following to setup a virtual environment

 Mac/Linux:
 ```sh
 source venv/bin/activate